Diplomate American College of Veterinary Internal Medicine

 He is board certified in Small Animal Internal Medicine and is a diplomate of the American College of Veterinary Internal Medicine, since 2004.
 His special interests include cardiorespiratory diseases, gastrointestinal disorders, and endocrine diseases.
 His research experience includes investigating the cellular effects of NSAIDs on the canine stomach, joints, and blood.
 Dr. Sessions has also published articles on certain bacterial infections and central nervous system disorders in dogs.

-Dr. Sessions and his wife, Mollie, have two children.
-In his spare time, he enjoys playing guitar, weight training, and supporting the LSU Tigers and New Orleans Saints.
+Dr. Sessions and his wife Mollie have two children and one rescue kitten named Mr. Menchie.
+In his spare time, he enjoys playing guitar, weight training and supporting the LSU Tigers and New Orleans Saints.